longfangsong/mini-kv/doc/design.md

 ![arch](design/arch.png)

-As the image shows, this is a stadard Client-Server architecture.
+As the image shows, this is a standard Client-Server architecture.
 The server and the client(s) communicate with each other with grpc.

 The server contains a grpcServer component and a store, which is made up of in-memory store component and logging component.